 Green Wave Pest Solutions gutter guards are strong and durable.
-The lifetime transferable warranty on the 275 micron steel mesh gutter guard is included in Green Wave Pest Solutions’s patent.
+The lifetime transferable warranty on the 275-micron steel mesh gutter guard.
+Included in Green Wave Pest Solutions’s patent.

 Green Wave Pest Solutions offers a comprehensive installation service.
 A Green Wave Pest Solutions specialist will conduct an in-home inspection to identify areas that need attention.
 The specialist will remove any ineffective gutter guards and replace them if necessary.
 The specialist cleans and prepares your gutter system to receive Green Wave Pest Solutions installation.
 The specialist then secures the Green Wave Pest Solutions in your gutter.